blueSparrow2000/GOEC/README.md

         [ ☼ ] : Your starting position
         [ ⚐ ] : Exit!

-        The mini-map is only an auxiliary function to help you explore, reading text is more important since this is a text-based-game :)
+        The mini-map is only an auxiliary function to help you explore.
+        Reading text is more important since this is a text-based-game :) Like reading novels?
         (Do not rely on a minimap!)

         ==== Status (Stat) [ 'vs' ] ====
-        In this game, there are statuses that enhance the player's ability.
+        In this game, there are statuses that enhance the player's abilities.
         As player level up, (s)he chooses which one of the statuses will be increased by 1.
         Once chosen, it cannot be reversed so please choose carefully.
         The higher the level, the greater the amount of experience required to level up (∝log).